 With 20 million of us swapping the crowded office for makeshift desks, one of the biggest trends we’ve seen is flexible spaces.
 With four children at home, two dogs and a cat, that report isn’t going to write itself.
 For this reason, many have chosen to convert a spare room into a quiet home office, but not everyone has this option.
 For bedrooms on double-duty, there are always wardrobes that open up to reveal a micro-study.

 With no more last-minute meals and ‘pops’ to the pub, home entertainment became our only option.
 In fact, many missed their local so much; they took action, and the amazing lockdown bar was officially born.
 At The Colour House, we have everything you need to build a self-sufficient home bar.
-Here’s to happy hour every day with The Joinery Co. and one-off luxury bar stools by Cheeky Chairs.
+Here’s to happy hour every day with The Joinery Co. and one-off luxury bar stools by Gabriella James Chairmakers.

 Happy colour palettes

 Interiors and wellbeing go hand in hand, and for many, this starts with colour.
 Colours that easily blend work with life can help with mindset, like neutral tones greige and beige.
 A muted colour-scheme is also a move towards minimalism which crucially, won’t clutter the mind.
 Instead, these hues inspire a peaceful mood and promote clearer thinking, just what you need when you’re stuck at home.
 Our custom-made paint will create a space of both focus and relaxation.
-Try any of the light neutrals by our colour experts Mylands and Andrew Martin.
+Try any of the light neutrals from our preferred suppliers Mylands.

 Connecting indoors with out